Understanding post-red giant branch binaries through stable mass transfer: Interpreting the observations

 Comparing the two panels shown in Fig. \ref{figure:ages}, we see that lower metallicity models are expected to have lower post-RGB ages at low effective temperatures.
 This is because mass transfer ends at higher effective temperatures for such models due to their RGB donors having higher effective temperatures.
 This metallicity difference in post-RGB ages disappears at high effective temperatures.

-In Fig. \ref{figure:ages}, we have also plotted the 37 objects from the Galactic sample that have luminosities below the RGB-tip luminosity of approximately 2500 $L_{\odot}$.
-By interpolating the post-RGB model grid of each metallicity, we estimate the ages of these objects, which are presented in Table \ref{table:Galacticages}.
-The errors are estimated as the largest and smallest ages that intersect with the error box.
-For objects with luminosities below 2500 $L_\odot$ but above the maximum luminosity of our grids, we use the maximum luminosity of the grid to estimate the post-RGB age.
-Objects that fall below the minimum effective temperature of our grids are assigned an age of zero, as these objects may still be undergoing mass transfer.
+In Fig. \ref{figure:ages}, we also plot the 37 objects from the Galactic sample that have luminosities below the RGB-tip luminosity of approximately 2500 $L_{\odot}$.
+By interpolating the post-RGB model grid of each metallicity, we estimated the ages of these objects, which are presented in Table \ref{table:Galacticages}.
+The errors were estimated as the largest and smallest ages that intersect with the error box.
+For objects with luminosities below 2500 $L_\odot$ but above the maximum luminosity of our grids, we used the maximum luminosity of the grid to estimate the post-RGB age.
+Objects that fall below the minimum effective temperature of our grids were assigned an age of zero, as these objects may still be undergoing mass transfer.
 The post-RGB ages determined in this way range between 0 and $4\times10^6$ years, with a median age of $10^5$ and $8\times10^4$ years for solar and metal-poor metallicity, respectively.

-Using this same method, we estimate the ages of the post-RGB objects in the LMC and SMC samples, which are presented in Table \ref{table:MCsresults}.
+Using this same method, we estimated the ages of the post-RGB objects in the LMC and SMC samples, which are presented in Table \ref{table:MCsresults}.
 The metallicities of the LMC and SMC are between those of our solar and metal-poor grids, which means that the post-RGB ages fall within the range predicted by our two grids.
 We find that the ages for the LMC range between 0 and $2\times10^6$ years, with a median age of $10^5$ years for both solar and metal-poor metallicity.
 For the SMC, the ages range between 0 and $5\times10^5$ years, with a median age of $2\times10^5$ and $10^5$ years for solar and metal-poor metallicity, respectively.